Skip to main content

 The endocrine system does not operate on a simple “on” or “off” switch.
 It functions through pulses and rhythms.
 Growth hormone, for example, is released in sporadic bursts, primarily during deep sleep.
 This pulsatility is critical for its anabolic and restorative effects while preventing the desensitization of cellular receptors.

-Directly administering a constant, high dose of recombinant human growth hormone (rhGH) can override this natural rhythm, leading to potential like insulin resistance, edema, and joint pain.
+Directly administering a constant, high dose of recombinant human growth hormone (rhGH) can override this natural rhythm, leading to potential side effects like insulin resistance, edema, and joint pain.
 This is a pharmacological approach, where the body is subjected to a constant, external supply.

 Peptide therapies, specifically growth hormone-releasing hormones (GHRHs) like Sermorelin and Tesamorelin, and growth hormone-releasing peptides (GHRPs) like Ipamorelin, operate differently.
 They are secretagogues, meaning they stimulate the pituitary gland to secrete its own growth hormone.
 This action preserves the natural pulsatile release, as the pituitary still responds to the body’s internal clock and feedback from other hormones like somatostatin.